History of Belgium in Timeline

 November 2009: Van Rompuy designated President of the European Council

-2009: Sunday Church Attendance
+2009: Sunday Church Attendance Statistics

-By 2009, Sunday church attendance in Belgium was 5% in total, 3% in Brussels, and 5.4% in Flanders.
+In 2009, Sunday church attendance in Belgium was 5% overall, with 3% in Brussels and 5.4% in Flanders.
+Church attendance in 2009 was roughly half of what it was in 1998.

-On 22 April 2010, Leterme again offered the resignation of his cabinet to the King after one of the coalition partners, the OpenVLD, withdrew from the government, and on 26 April 2010 King Albert officially accepted the resignation.
+On 22 April 2010, Yves Leterme again offered the resignation of his cabinet to the King after one of the coalition partners, the OpenVLD, withdrew from the government, and on 26 April 2010 King Albert officially accepted the resignation.

 June 2010: Parliamentary elections